RabbleApp/spyglass/README.md

   });
 ```

-The `spyglass.initialize()` function also takes two optional domain and options parameters that specified like this:
+The `spyglass.initialize()` function can also take two optional domain and options parameters that are specified like so:

 ```js
 spyglass.initialize('UA-XXXXXXXX-X', 'yourdomain.com', {